bavovanachte/sphinx-wavedrom/README.rst

 Sphinx wavedrom extension
 =========================

-A sphinx extension that allows including wavedrom diagrams by using it's text-based representation
+A sphinx extension that allows including wavedrom diagrams by using its text-based representation

 Wavedrom online editor and tutorial: http://wavedrom.com/